google-developer-training/android-fundamentals-apps-v2/README.md

 Android Developer Fundamentals (Version 2)
 ==========================================

+**Caution**: This course is out of date and no longer maintained.
+Instead, please refer to the Android Basics with Compose course for the latest recommended practices.
+If you are looking for content on Views, you can check out the Android Basics in Kotlin course.

 This repository contains samples, starter code, and solutions for Version 2 of the Android Developer Fundamentals course (August 2018).